 Some US air carriers have announced policies that apply to what they discreetly call "passengers of size" or "passengers requiring extra space," — in other words, overweight airline passengers.
-The terminology is polite, but the airlines' policies are, for the most part, straightforward.
+The terminology is polite, but the airlines' policies are straightforward.
 If, when you sit down in your airplane seat, you need a seat belt extender or you can't lower both armrests, you may be asked to pay for a second seat unless extra space is available somewhere on the aircraft.

-Where Can I Find my Airline's Seat Purchase Policy?
+Where Can I Find my Airline's Seat Policy?

-Each airline publishes a document, typically called a contract of carriage, that documents the legal relationship between the airline and its passengers.
+Each airline publishes a document called a contract of carriage that states the legal relationship between the airline and its passengers.
 The contract of carriage may or may not describe the airline's policy on ticket purchases for larger passengers.
-Some airlines, such as Southwest Airlines, state their policy covering larger passengers in detail on their website.
+Some airlines, such as Southwest Airlines, publish their policy covering larger passengers on their website.
 Some airlines prefer to deal with larger passengers on a case-by-case basis.

 Policies vary by airline.
-If you have questions about your airline's policy, email the Customer Service Department well in advance of booking your ticket.
+If you have questions about your airline's policy, email the Customer Service Department well before you buy your ticket.
 You will receive your response in writing, which may offer you some protection if you have trouble checking in for your flight.

-Are There Alternatives to Purchasing a Ticket for a Second Seat?
+Are There Alternatives to Purchasing a Second Seat?

 Instead of buying tickets for two adjacent coach seats, you can buy a ticket for business class or first class if your airline offers those options.
-You will have to look at your budget, do the math and decide which alternative is best for you.
+Look at your budget, do the math and decide which alternative is best for you.

 Current US Airline Policies Regarding Larger Passengers